 Sheltered housing is accommodation specifically designed for elderly, disabled or vulnerable people.
 It allows them to live independently.
 It usually consists of self-contained flats with communal facilities.

 In most cases, it is available to people aged over 60.
-Sometimes, schemes may be open to those over 55 years old.
+Sometimes, schemes may be open to those aged 55 or over.

 Each scheme has a Sheltered Housing Officer (SHO) who is responsible for the day-to-day running of the scheme.
 Their work includes: